smoteval/Decision-trees-and-Naive-Bayes-Model/README.md

 This was a really cool AI course porject.
 The full specifications can be found in asst3.pdf

-Classification Problem: We want classify the topic of some articles based on the words that appear in them.
+Classification Problem: We want to classify the topic of some articles based on the words that appear in them.

 First approach is to train a decision tree where the splits are based on the information gain of each word.
 You can find the implementation of the decision tree in Main.cc